Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 The standard programme consists of individual projects:

-• For research projects (in total 72 EC = 14 months, divided over 2 projects): expect full-time working days.
+• For research projects (in total at least 72 EC): expect full-time working days.

 • For literature review (12 EC = 2 months): expect full-time self-study (reading literature and writing the review).

-Majors or Tesla Minor: if you want more than research
+Majors or Minor: if you want more than research

 Students of the Master's programme Biological Sciences have further the option to choose one of three professional majors (60 EC) or minor (30 EC), each designed to train a specific set of skills needed as a secondary school teacher, in policy and communication or elsewhere outside the academia: